Differences between undergraduate and graduate schools

 Lecture content

-There are a variety of lectures available at graduate schools, but compared to undergraduates, there is a higher proportion of seminar-style lectures.
-In other words, a certain piece of literature is read by a group, the lecturer gives a presentation, and students deepen their understanding through questions and discussions about the content.
-The quality of the resumes is often high, so careful preparation and a considerable amount of prior knowledge are required.
-However, if you change your perspective, your research topic can be used in any presentation, so the more motivated you are to work at it, the more interesting your seminar will be
+There are a variety of graduate school lectures, but compared to undergraduates, the proportion of seminar-style lectures is higher.
+In other words, a certain literature is read by a group, the instructor gives a presentation, and students deepen their understanding through questions and discussions about the content.
+Resumes are often of high quality, requiring careful preparation and a considerable amount of prior knowledge.
+However, if you change your perspective, your research topic can be applied to any presentation, so the more motivated you are to work, the more interesting your seminar will be.

-Depending on the laboratory or department, you may also be required to attend seminars once or twice a week (these are required courses).
-These seminars mainly consist of research presentations and paper introductions, and are often held jointly with other laboratories, providing an opportunity to broaden your research horizons
+Depending on the lab or major, you may also be required to attend seminars once or twice a week (these are required courses).
+The content mainly consists of research presentations and paper introductions, and they are often held jointly with other labs, providing an opportunity to broaden your research horizons.

 About TA